How to Choose Your First Dance Song

 Option 5: Are you taking pre-wedding lessons for a specific style of dance?
 If so, your instructor can recommend specific songs that match the style of dance you’ll be performing.

 Option 6: Still having a hard time?
-Check out our Top 30 First Dance Songs that have proved very popular among our clients.
+Check out our 150+ First Dance Song Ideas by Genre that have proved very popular among our clients.
 Some may match your personality and some definitely won’t.
 You can pick one from the list, or just use it for inspiration.
+We’ve created Spotify playable lists so you can listen to them and add them to your Spotify wedding playlist!

 If you have a few potentials and can’t seem to make a final decision, we can help you narrow down the perfect song based on certain aspects of the song you may not have been considering, including tempo, intro and outro, total length, etc.